FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/TourGuide-STH-Documentation.md

 ![aggregated data - sum](Images/sum.png)

-We can calculate the average by combining the information provided by these aggregated methods with the number of samples, it is possible to calculate probabilistic values such as the average value, the variance as well as the standard deviation.
+We can calculate the average by combining the information provided by these aggregated methods with the number of samples.
+It is possible to calculate probabilistic values such as the average value, the variance as well as the standard deviation.
 It is a mandatory parameter.
 For instance, we can calculate manually the average by dividing the sum by the sample number.